 And finally …

-And this blog about the wedding planning timeline might be useful to you.
+This blog about the wedding planning timeline might be useful to you.
 And of course, we’re help too!